droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 <p>An old purple stain covers much of the far half of the stone floor, faded and discolored with age.
 A rusted crowbar sits against the wall not far away.</p>
 </div>

-A player who inspects the stain and succeeds on a DC 12 Intelligence (Investigation) check determines that it appears to have originated from the northeastern barrel.
+A player who inspects the stain and succeeds on a DC 21 Crafting check determines that it appears to have originated from the northeastern barrel.

 The northeastern barrel appears to be empty.
 However, a player who uses the crowbar or another tool to open the barrel finds a small pouch crafted of chainmail sitting inside.
 The pouch contains two silver rings.
 Each ring is a plain silver band with the words “From this to the end of days" engraved around the inside of the ring.